-Head just over the border to Worcestershire to brush up on your baking skills at Eckington Manor’s state-of-the-art cookery school where you can learn the art of pâtisserie and bread making, while there’s also the chance to pick up tips on baking using an AGA.
+Head just over the border to Worcestershire to brush up on your baking skills at Eckington Manor’s state-of-the-art cookery school where you can create show-stopping desserts, learn how to make your own pastry for pies and puds; while there’s also the chance to pick up tips on cooking using an AGA.

 Located on a Cotswold country estate, Thyme at Southrop specialises in cooking courses, demonstrations, tastings and hands-on baking days.
 Both novices and master bakers can learn the secrets to success from an expert chef, harvesting their own ingredients straight from Thyme’s kitchen garden.

 For those pursuing a serious career as a catering professional, Gloucestershire College has a number of courses that fit the bill perfectly.
 From a diploma in professional cookery to an introduction to patisserie and confectionary, there are plenty of opportunities to hone your skills and unleash your inner Prue Leith.

 From exhilarating Christmas Day swims to the county’s first Taco Bell opening, fill your December with 10 unmissable things...